 Anti-Money Laundering / Know Your Customer Policy of bitwallet Services

-This is the Anti-Money Laundering / Know Your Customer Policy (the "Policy") of Bitwallet PTE LTD ("Bitwallet").
+This is the Anti-Money Laundering / Know Your Customer Policy (the "Policy") of Bitwallet Service Group ("Bitwallet").

 Bitwallet shall implement the Policy utilizing a risk-based approach.
 As a best practice, Bitwallet shall document instances in which it deviates from initial requirements of the Policy and utilizes a risk-based approach.